-Immigration has transformed the social, economic, political, and cultural landscapes of global cities such as London, Melbourne, Milan and Amsterdam.
-The term ‘superdiversity’ captures the emergence of migration-driven demographic diversifications and associated complexities.
-Superdiversity is the future, or in many cases the current reality, of neighbourhoods, cities, countries and regions, yet the implications of superdiversification for governance and policy have, until now, received very little attention.
+Immigration has transformed the social, economic, political and cultural landscapes of global cities such as London, Melbourne, Milan and Amsterdam.
+The term ‘superdiversity’ captures a new era of migration-driven demographic diversifications and associated complexities.
+Superdiversity is the future or, in many cases, the current reality of neighbourhoods, cities, countries and regions, yet the implications of superdiversification for governance and policy have, until now, received very little attention.

 First published as a special issue of Policy & Politics, this insightful volume brings together contributions from experts across Europe to explore the ways in which superdiversity has shaped the development of policy and to consider challenges for the future.

-“With its valuable focus on policy and governance, this volume critically sharpens, deepens, and operationalizes the concept of superdiversity.
+“With its valuable focus on policy and governance, this volume critically sharpens, deepens and operationalises the concept of superdiversity.
 It is most welcome in a time marked by new social complexities linked to growing inequalities.”
 Steven Vertovec, Max Planck Institute for the Study of Religious and Ethnic Diversity

 "Focuses on the policy responses to complex demographic changes in European countries, but also provides important insights for rapidly diversifying societies in other world regions.”
 Gracia Liu-Farrer, Waseda University

 "This collection provides a timely and highly insightful contribution on how, in increasingly diversified contemporary societies, the concept of superdiversity can be used for the study of policy and governance on the national, regional, urban as well as transnational level."
 Susanne Wessendorf, London School of Economics & Political Science